ZILtoid1991/collections-d/README.md

 # Known issues

-* TreeMap/TreeSet (and in turn, HashMap) foreach is done through the `opApply` operator, which provides a delegate to call for each item.
-At the moment, it cannot be used within safe, pure, or nothrow code.
-For the while, it'll be fixed with a template mixin, that'll generate functions with the appropriate templates.
+* Foreach capabilities of many containers are provided through `opApply` operators, which have a complicated relationship with attributes.
+A workaround was provided through string mixins and CTFE trickery, but it looks janky.
+I'll try to talk with the D community about possible solutions.